Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 Focus intensively on pacing and energy maintenance throughout your entire video.
 Even longer videos can maintain high completion rates if they're properly structured with multiple engaging moments, smooth transitions, and consistent value delivery.
 The main thing is to keep the audience engaged, no matter how long or short the video is.

-3. Provide value: Entertainment, inspiration, or education
+3. Provide value: Entertainment, education, or edutainment

 Successful TikTok content consistently falls into three primary value categories: